johnbillion/wp_mail/readme.md

 This document lists all the situations where WordPress sends an email, along with how to filter or disable each email.

-This is accurate as of WordPress 5.2 beta 3.
+This is accurate as of WordPress 5.2.

 Note that several email subjects were changed in WordPress 5.2.